 Buying Bitcoin Cash to hold for the long term isn’t the only way you can invest; you can also trade it using broker platforms.
 With the former, you actively own the coins you buy.
 Some exchanges even let you use your coins as collateral to secure loans.

-With a broker firm, you don’t need to hold BTC tokens to execute trades; you instead trade in derivatives based on the underlying value of Bitcoin Cash.
+With a broker firm, you don’t need to hold BCH tokens to execute trades; you instead trade in derivatives based on the underlying value of Bitcoin Cash.
 Broker platforms typically offer traders three options:

 Holding Bitcoin Cash to sell in the future can be a profitable long-term investment.
 However, you will make faster profits buying or selling CFDs, futures, and options contracts.